 What Is Backhaul

-What is Backhaul?
+What is Backhaul IN TELECOM?

 Have you ever wondered how information travels on the internet or how data traffic flows from one point to another?
 Have you thought about what exactly is needed in between these points to allow them to interface with each other?
 The public internet, or any other data network, performs a very basic (though not so simple) task: transferring data from one end (e.g. your smartphone) to the other (e.g. a website) and back.
 This task is performed by several network segments: